How Many Calories Burned Lifting Weights?

 Related:

-How Many Calories in White Rice?
+How Many Protein in Mushrooms?

 Duration: The longer you lift weights, the more calories you’ll burn.
 If you’re looking to maximize the number of calories burned, try to work up to longer workouts over time.